 Various job titles – Tech support specialist, help desk technician, computer network support specialist, computer support specialist, computer user support specialist, and customer support representative.

 - Skills needed – IT fundamental skills (working with software and hardware) and being able to communicate with people who have all manner of technological knowhow over.
-Remember, this is ultimate IT entry level job!
+Remember, this is the ultimate IT entry-level job!

 the phone, in person, via email, or via live chat.
 Organizational skills to handle tickets and prioritize projects.
 Knowing how to code is not necessary for this job, but it will help students to learn it for future career advancement.